 - Third year: Students take on more responsibility for patient care sessions, while also continuing the didactic program.

 - Fourth year: Students leave the classroom environment entirely, pursuing hands-on patient care at IEI and rotations through affiliated externship sites.

-In addition to the IEI, students have clinical opportunities in the Eyepod, and are exposed to a wide variety of health care delivery systems through ICO’s affiliations with CPS, The University of Illinois, and the University of Chicago’s Section of Ophthalmology and Visual Science.
+In addition to the IEI, students have clinical opportunities in the Eyepod, and are exposed to a wide variety of health care delivery systems through ICO’s affiliations with organizations such as Chicago Public Schools and the University of Chicago.
 With training in so many settings, ICO grads feel comfortable practicing anywhere, from private offices to national chains.